acassem2/SP2024-IS324/README.md

 - F: 0-59

 ## Homework Assignments
 - Homework 1: Write an essay on the application of social network analysis to your research interest.
 The essay should include (1) a brief description of your research interest, (2) a brief description of the application of social network analysis to your research interest, and (3) a brief description of the data that you will use for the application of social network analysis to your research interest.
-The essay should be 2-3 pages long (double-spaced, 12-point font, 1-inch margin).
+The essay should be no longer than 5 pages (double-spaced, 12-point font, 1-inch margin).

 - Homework 2: TBD
 - Homework 3: TBD